-If you’re a traveler, you need to envision many emergency worst-case scenarios before traveling to Vancouver.
-Questions like, what if I get robbed?, and what if I’m kidnapped?
+If you’re a traveler, you must envision many emergency worst-case scenarios before traveling to Vancouver.
+Questions like, what if I get robbed?, and What if I’m kidnapped?
 Need to ring on your mind before you board Cathay Pacific.

 Organized Theft

-Just like pickpockets on any street, there’s a small ring of robbers that may target your belongings at the airport or in the skies.
+Like pickpockets on any street, a small ring of robbers may target your belongings at the airport or in the skies.
 Such thieves often purchase cheap tickets after singling out potential targets in the boarding area.
-Once onboard, they wait for the interior lights to be dimmed, and when the vision is low, take advantage of riffling through a target’s valuables.
+Once onboard, they wait for the interior lights to be dimmed, and when the vision is low, they take advantage of riffling through a target’s valuables.

 Most of these crimes take place when targets are sleeping or distracted.
 In very minimal circumstances, these robbers may collude with flight attendants to succeed in their plans.
 However, flight attendants found to help thieves are fired by most airlines.